AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 2. Download the [latest release image](https://repo.allstarlink.org/images/pi/).
-This will be named `aslstar3-arm64-X.Y.Z.img.xz` where "X.Y.Z" is the version.
+This will be named `allstar3-arm64-X.Y.Z.img.xz` where "X.Y.Z" is the version.
 The version will be something like 3.0.1.
-Save it to the local `Downloads` directory.
+Save it to your local `Downloads` directory.

 3. Launch **Raspberry Pi Imager** from the start menu.
 ![Step 3](img/step-3.png)